azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Thorfinn tries to prove to the thegns that he is<br>worthy of speaking with Canute, even though he appears to<br>be no more than a slave.</p>
+<p align="center">Thorfinn tries to prove to the thegns that he is<br>worthy of speaking with Canute, even though he appears to<br>be no more than a slave.</p>
 </td>
 </tr>
 </table>